 10 Reading Tips for Kids (and Adults)

-It was Love your Library month last month, but libraries and schools are still celebrating books and those who read them!
+It was Love your Library month in February, but libraries and schools are still celebrating books and those who read them!
 Your local Children’s librarian in Virginia has given some school talks last month on spreading the love of reading.
 I wanted to share some tips on how you can spread love of books to the kids in your life.
 Here are 10 Reading Tips for young readers that might work for you:

 - Create “cozy time”

 Mark out reading as a special time by having a cozy spot that’s used for daily reading.
 This could be as simple as a reading chair, or as elaborate as a reading nook or room!
 By creating a cozy reading spot you are encouraging kids to associate reading with comfort.

 - Visit the Library